Sexual orientation and the Canadian military: Participation in Pride parades

 During the Divers-Cité Pride parades 1999–2002 in Montreal, a military member and an ex-military member held the banner of the informal grouping MGL, dissolved in 2004 due to the lack of participation of the military community LGBT.
 During the 2006 Halifax Pride parade, one member of the Canadian Forces marched in the parade, helping to carry the large pride flag.
 In the 2008 Toronto Pride parade, ten members of the Canadian Forces marched for the first time as a group.
 One month later, twelve gay and straight members of the Canadian Forces marched in the Vancouver Pride Parade.
 Lt(N) Steven Churm said, "The message to the public is that the Canadian Forces is an employer of choice."[6]
+For Moncton River of Pride in 2010 Ruben Avila, a former Infantry officer candidate, was noted saying that it was "a social milestone, for both the gay and lesbian communities, as well as the armed forces".
 A Facebook group exists where CF LGBT members network and organise as a support group, do socials, as well as plan for various Canadian Pride events dating back to his initial collaboration with Lt (N) Churm at Toronto Pride 2009.
 In 2015, the Canadian Armed Forces were in the Edmonton Pride Parade with a LAV, Bison, and MRT.